JoinColony/docs/colony/use/teams/permissions.md

 ---
 description: How to manage permissions in your colony

+sidebar_position: 3
 ---

-# Managing Permissions in Colony
+# Managing Permissions in Teams

 Permissions in Colony are used to distribute authority within colonies and [Teams](../teams/create-team.md).
 Permissions help ensure that your colony is secure and that the right users have the right abilities.